Constraints on parity and Lorentz violations from gravitational waves: a comparison between single-parameter and multi-parameter analysis: Conculsion and Discussions

 \section{Conculsion and Discussions}

 {6.\arabic{equation}} The increasing number of GW detections from compact binary coalescences by the LVK Collaboration enables unprecedented tests of gravity in the strong-field regime, with current results showing excellent agreement with GR.
 Anticipated advances with next-generation GW observatories will further improve sensitivity to minute deviations from GR, such as parity and Lorentz violations predicted by various modified gravity theories.
 Most existing analyses constrain potential deviations using a single-parameter approach, wherein all but one deformation parameter is fixed to its GR values.
-In this work, we investigate the robustness of such single-parameter analyses in the context of parity and Lorentz-violating effects in GW propagation.
+In this work, we investigate the differences in constraining parity and Lorentz-violating effects during gravitational-wave propagation between single- and multi-parameter approaches, within the parametric framework of \cite{Zhao:2019xmm, Zhu:2023rrx}.
 For this purpose, we construct several specific multi-parameter GW waveform models incorporating parity- and Lorentz-violating effects, motivated by certain specific Lorentz and parity-violating gravities.
 We then perform a comprehensive series of full Bayesian parameter estimation analyses for these multi-parameter waveforms, comparing the resulting constraints to those from conventional single-parameter studies.
-Contrary to naive expectations of weaker bounds, we find that the inclusion of multiple deformation parameters yields constraints on individual parameters that are generally comparable to those from single-parameter analyses, with some specific models showing tighter or slightly weaker bounds.
-This supports the continued use of single-parameter analyses for current and forthcoming gravitational wave observations when testing fundamental symmetries of gravity.
+We find that when $A_\mu$ and $A_\nu$ are included in the multi-parameter approach (model 1-3), their constraints are comparable to those obtained from the single-parameter approach.
+This is because, within our analytical framework, these two parameters represent distinct corrections to the phase and amplitude of the waveform, respectively, and thus exhibit no significant degeneracy in the parameter estimation.
+In contrast, for model 4, where both non-GR parameters are associated with the same physical effect, the multi-parameter constraints become weaker than their single-parameter counterparts.
+Our study provides insights for assessing the robustness of single-parameter constraints within this framework.
+Future works could develop methods similar to those in ref.~\cite{Perkins:2022fhr} to mitigate the impact of covariances on the multi-parameter analyses where parameters describe the same effect.